stephgomez98/Apple-Store-Analysis/README.md

 ````
 - Setting proper data type and size:

 I've enchanced the integrity of the dataset by correcting the datatypes, making sure that data types the CHAR, VARCHAR, and TEXT, and being applied to only textual information.
-This practice also helps prevent potentional erros when attempting arithmetic operations on data meant for text.
+This practice also helps prevent potential errors when attempting arithmetic operations on data meant for text.
 In these alter queries I also changed the size of the columns to optimize data storage and increase the speed of data retrievel and query performance since smaller column sizes result in faster data access and processing.
-This change allows for less memory to be taken up as well.
+This change allows for less memory to be taken up.

 ````sql